 Day Three — Motivation and Negotiations

-8:30 AM – 10:00 AM: Creating a motivating environment: Building team drive to act in support of project mission and goals.
+8:30 AM – 10:00 AM: Creating a motivating environment: Building team drive to act in support of group mission and goals.
 (Niño)

-10:30 AM – 12:00 PM: Building positive relationships: Assessing your personal networks and discuss strategies for building and maintaining your networks.
-(Niño)
+10:15 AM – 12:00 PM: Building positive relationships: Discuss strategies for building strong relationships within teams.
+(Feiler)

 12:00 PM – 1:00 PM: Lunch

-1:00 PM – 2:30 PM: Managing conflict and negotiations: Assessing your personal conflict management styles and practice negotiation skills.
+1:00 PM – 3:00 PM: Managing conflict and negotiations: Assessing your personal conflict management styles and practicing negotiation skills.
 (Niño)

 8:30 AM – 10:00 AM: Managing oneself: Building a foundation for continuing to develop one's leadership capabilities.
-(Niño and McGonagle)
+(McGonagle)

-10:30 AM – 12:00 PM: Engineering Reasoning: Applying qualitative models of decision making; using elements, standards, traits, and processes of critical thinking in engineering to assess decision-making.
+10:15 AM – 12:15 PM: Engineering reasoning: Applying qualitative models of decision making; using elements, standards, traits, and processes of critical thinking in engineering to assess decision-making.
 (Schindall)

 Day Five — Final Presentations

-12:00 PM – 1:00 PM: Reflection: Participants review and reflect on week's activities and assess program.
+12:00 PM – 1:00 PM: Course reflection: Participants reflect on week's activities and assess program.
 Awarding of Certificates of Completion.

 Course schedule and registration times